antarctica/bas-api-guidelines/api-guidelines.md

 > This is Principle 4 of the GDS Design Principles, echoed here for convenience.

-> "Making something look simple is easy; making something simple to use is much harder â€” especially when the underlying systems are complex â€” but thatâ€™s what we should be doing.
+> "Making something look simple is easy; making something simple to use is much harder â€” especially when the underlying systems are complex â€” but that's what we should be doing.

 > With great power comes great responsibility â€” very often people have no choice but to use our services.
-If we donâ€™t work hard to make them simple and usable weâ€™re abusing that power, and wasting peopleâ€™s time."
+If we don't work hard to make them simple and usable we're abusing that power, and wasting people's time."

 > The *Sources & Further Reading* section has more resources on this guideline.